Well, there’s nothing like waking up to your first morning

 you’ll learn to expect the unexpected.
 But one thing is certain…whether

-it’s sophisticated class or natural beauty you seek, Hatari
+it’s sophisticated class or natural beauty you seek, the Arusha Hatari

 Lodge is bound to make a lasting impression and get your safari